Tesla-J/code-titans-header/README.md

 ### **Description**

-Code Titans standard header for vim editor.
+Code Titans standard header for vim and nvim editors.
 It takes username and email from git configurations.

 ![Code Titans header](img/ctheader.png)